PurpleBooth/ed-system-search/README.md

     -V, --version    Prints version information

 OPTIONS:
+        --max-distance-from-sol <LIGHT_SECONDS>
+            Filter the systems that are further than this distance from sol

+        --min-docks <COUNT>
-        --min-docks <COUNT>          Filter the systems that are have less than the given number of docks with room for ships
+            Filter the systems that are have less than the given number of docks

+        --min-docks-large <COUNT>
-        --min-docks-large <COUNT>    Filter the systems that are have less than the given number of docks with room for large ships
+            Filter the systems that are have less than the given number of docks with room for large ships

 ```